-Thought-leadership helps working professionals establish their credibility as a trusted authority on an ongoing basis by providing practical insights about, and delivering answers to, the biggest questions on the minds of your target audience(s).You can share these practical insights through speaking engagements at relevant industry conferences or seminars, via streaming video or audio on your or a third-party website; and/or through written content such as bylined articles, op/eds or FAQs on emerging trends.
+Thought-leadership helps working professionals establish their credibility as a trusted authority on an ongoing basis by providing practical insights about, and delivering answers to, the biggest questions on the minds of your target audience(s).You can share these practical insights through speaking engagements at relevant industry conferences or seminars (including virtual venues, which are the norm lately), via streaming video or audio on your or a third-party website; and/or through written content such as bylined articles, op/eds or FAQs on emerging trends.

 Below are six tips to help ensure your thought-leadership gets seen by the people you wish to connect with most: